n8ta/Herpetology/README.md

 # Conventions
 - Code should use specie vs species to differentiate the plural.
 Same for genus vs genera etc.
 - When variables are in an order use next and prev as prefixes.
+- Data is plural, datum is singular
+- Taxon is the general term for domain,kindgom,phylum,class,family,order,genus,species, and the plural is taxons

 # Todo:
-- Figure out how to load all the herpmapper photos from a downloaded version so I don't have to keep re'dl'ing them
+- Show tips on species picker after guess
+- Tip approvals
+- Tip submissions
+- All photo contributions
-- Sort out very slow query in tier1.rb to find tier2s with > 6 photograped species
+- Sort out very slow query in region.rb to find subregions with > 6 photograped species
 - Implement points based on number of species in tier
 - Daily scoreboard
 - All time most accurate